Best Maine Antique Stores and Vintage Markets: A Local’s Guide to Barn Sales, Thrift Shops & Flea Markets

 Pro tip: The shop is closed on Mondays and Tuesdays while they restock inventory, so plan your visit for Wednesdays or later in the week when the store is refreshed and full of new goodies.
 Get Directions

 The Fabulous Find resale boutique in Kittery, Maine.
-Vintage shopping in Maine.
+Best Maine Antique Stores and Vintage Markets

-If you’re vintage shopping along Route 1, a stop at Stonewall Kitchen’s flagship store and café in York is a must.
-Famous for their wild Maine blueberry jam and beautifully packaged gourmet foods, Stonewall Kitchen is more than a shop—it’s a full-on experience.
+If you’re antiquing along Route 1, a stop at Stonewall Kitchen’s flagship store and café in York is a must.
+Famous for their wild Maine blueberry jam and beautifully packaged gourmet foods, Stonewall Kitchen is more than a shop, it’s a full-on experience.
 The café is a cozy spot to enjoy a lobster roll, a casual breakfast, or even just a cappuccino break between antique stops.

-Located just off the highway exit before heading into York’s vintage trail, this is the perfect stop to start or end your thrifting adventure.
+Located just off the highway exit before heading into York’s antique trail, this is the perfect stop to start or end your thrifting adventure.
 It’s also a fantastic place to pick up Maine-made gifts, kitchen goods, and home decor.
 I’ve even partnered with Stonewall Kitchen for one of my favorite retreats, which you can read more about here.
-Trust me—you won’t want to miss it.
+Trust me, you won’t want to miss it.
 Get Directions

 Stonewall Kitchen in York Maine photo collage.

-Don’t let the polished exterior fool you—York Antiques Gallery is one of the most welcoming and well-stocked antique shops in Southern Maine.
+Don’t let the polished exterior fool you, York Antiques Gallery is one of the best Maine antique stores and vintage markets in Southern Maine.
 Located right on Route 1, this four-story barn is packed with vintage furniture, artwork, collectibles, and decorative treasures from a variety of dealers.
 It’s one of my absolute go-to spots for ironstone, especially from one vendor on the second floor who always has an incredible selection at fair prices.

 This shop blends the best of true thrifting and vintage styling, making it a favorite for both budget-friendly scores and meaningful shopping.
 If you’re nearby, it’s absolutely worth the detour.
 Get Directions

-Located right on Route 1 in Wells, Anytime Antiques is a spacious, vendor-based shop that’s perfect for budget-conscious vintage lovers.
-With a mix of carefully curated booths and more casual displays, there’s always something new to discover—from vintage furniture and glassware to quirky collectibles and secondhand decor.
+Located right on Route 1 in Wells, Anytime Antiques store is a spacious, vendor-based shop that’s perfect for budget-conscious vintage lovers.
+With a mix of carefully curated booths and more casual displays, there’s always something new to discover, from vintage furniture and glassware to quirky collectibles and secondhand decor.

 It’s a cash-only shop, but there’s an ATM conveniently located across the street.
 Inventory turns over often, so every visit feels fresh and full of potential.
 If you’re thrifting your way up the coast, this one’s an easy and fun stop.
 Get Directions